 My heart beat a little faster, my face flushed, my blood boiled… I was angry.
 To this day, I can’t exactly explain why his statement pushed me to the point of physical annoyance.
 Maybe it was how generalized his statement was, not allowing any room for options.
 Maybe it was the way this smart young man CHOSE to resign himself to a lifetime of slavery (er- debt).
 Maybe it was that fact I could see how agreeing with this statement would allow one to just live in a life of debt, never challenging the norm or radically changing their life for the better.

 Ultimately, I think my reaction was a result of the fact that HE WAS WRONG.
 I knew it, but I had no idea how to explain it.
 At that point in my life (maybe 4-5 months out of college with both student and car loans), I didn’t know how to prove that debt-free living existed.
 I had no argument, no evidence, but I could not imagine living a life resigned to such a dismal premise.
 He had to be wrong, and I was going to prove it!

 Thank You to My Money Influences

 Someday, I hope to go back and thank each one of the individuals above (although the last one may be a little awkward…) for being one om my money influences.
-Little did they know, their offhand comments, book suggestions and side-tracked lesson plans set this woman on a journey she never would have seen as a possibility without their help.
+Little did they know, their offhand comments, book suggestions, and side-tracked lesson plans set this woman on a journey she would never have seen a possibility without their help.

 Always an Adventure,